k78ma/quartz/content/3A/MTE 309/Conservation of Mass.md

 aliases:
   - conservation of mass
 ---
-For an open system where mass can transfer across boundaries, mass coming in and out of the system is conserved.
+Conservation of mass states that for a control volume where mass can transfer across boundaries, mass coming in and out of the system is conserved.
 $$
 \frac{dm_{\text{cv}}}{dt}=\sum_{\text{in}}\dot{m}_{\text{in}} - \sum_{\text{out}}\dot{m}_{\text{out}}
 $$